matejkratochvil/ooxmldocs/docs/how-to-retrieve-a-dictionary-of-all-named-ranges-in-a-spreadsheet.md

----

-api_name:
-- Microsoft.Office.DocumentFormat.OpenXML.Packaging
-api_type:
-- schema
-ms.assetid: 0aa2aef3-b329-4ccc-8f25-9660c083e14e
-title: 'How to: Retrieve a dictionary of all named ranges in a spreadsheet document (Open XML SDK)'
-description: 'Learn how to retrieve a dictionary of all named ranges in a spreadsheet document using the Open XML SDK.' ms.suite: office

-ms.author: o365devx
-author: o365devx
-ms.topic: conceptual
-ms.date: 06/28/2021
-ms.localizationpriority: medium
----
 # Retrieve a dictionary of all named ranges in a spreadsheet document (Open XML SDK)

 This topic shows how to use the classes in the Open XML SDK 2.5 for